Mariiampil: History

 During the years of the German occupation, all the Jews of Marijampol were sent to a ghetto and later killed in an unknown place.
 The Jewish cemetery, which had its first burial in 173, was completely ruined by the Germans; with the headstones being used to pave sidewalks.

 Upon the return of the Soviet army, a garrison of NKVD soldiers was stationed in the Castle hill.
 Agents of this new government created a Polish organization that took part in the burning of the neighboring Ukrainian town of Tumyr, where a division of the Ukrainian Insurgent Army (UPA) was based.
 Vovchkiv, by the end of war was the base for a division of the Polish Armia Krajowa of the Prykarpattia, which as revenge for the burning of Tumyr, was burned by the UPA during the night of 29/30 March 1944.
 Almost 60 people were killed in Vovchkiv.
 The ethnic hostilities continued after the end of World War II.
 On Good Friday of 1947, agents of the NKVD arrested Father Honchar, who had refused to renounce the Greek Catholic Church.

-During the population exchange of Poles and Ukrainians in 1945–1952, most of the Poles in Marynopil were sent to Wroclaw and Opole in Poland, while the Ukrainians from the San region and the land of Lemkos in Poland replaced the evacuated Poles.
+During the population exchange of Poles and Ukrainians in 1945–1952, most of the Poles in Marynopil were sent to Wrocław and Opole in Poland, while the Ukrainians from the San region and the land of Lemkos in Poland replaced the evacuated Poles.

 In September 1949, in the Dibrova Forest near Marynopil, the UPA leader Saner was killed by the Soviet agents.
 As a result, a new group of families from Marynopil were sent to Siberia.

 After the fall of the Communist regime, Polish-Ukrainian ties in Marynopil were renewed.
-Each year, both communities exchange visits between Mariyampil and Wroclaw.
+Each year, both communities exchange visits between Mariyampil and Wrocław.

 Until 18 July 2020, Mariiampil belonged to Halych Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Halych Raion was merged into Ivano-Frankivsk Raion.